AIR PURIFYING PLANTS: INDOOR PLANTS THAT CLEAN AIR AND REMOVE TOXINS

-Give your home a healthy breathe of fresh air with the following air purifying house plants.
+Give your home a healthy breath of fresh air with the following air purifying house plants.

 Tips to Pot Air Purifying or any Indoor plants

-Needless to say that you can use beautiful planters to pot the indoor plants.
+Needless to say, you can use beautiful planters to pot indoor plants.

 Here is a potting mix that should serve well for any kinda indoor plant.

 If you need to fertilize the air purifying plants then an easy way is to use the food spikes.

 These food spikes are for all indoor plants like spider plants, ferns, or pothos.

 These food spikes are filled with micronutrients that the indoor plants need to keep growing vibrantly in the home or office.